vishvAsa/sanskrit/vyAkaraNam/whitney/18_Chapter_XIV_DERIVATIVE_OR_SECONDARY_CONJUGATION.md

 b\.
-But a few roots lack the strengthening: these are, in the older language, cit (citaya and cetaya), iṣ, iḷ, riṣ (riṣaya and reṣaya), vip (vipaya and vepaya), tuj, tur, tuṣ (tuṣaya and toṣaya), dyut (dyutaya and dyotaya), ruc (rucaya and rocaya), çuc (çucaya and çocaya), çubh (cubhaya and çobhaya), kṛp, mṛḍ, spṛh; and grabh makes in RV. gṛbhaya.
+But a few roots lack the strengthening: these are, in the older language, cit (citaya and cetaya), iṣ, iḷ, riṣ (riṣaya and reṣaya), vip (vipaya and vepaya), tuj, tur, tuṣ (tuṣaya and toṣaya), dyut (dyutaya and dyotaya), ruc (rucaya and rocaya), śuc (śucaya and śocaya), śubh (cubhaya and śobhaya), kṛp, mṛḍ, spṛh; and grabh makes in RV. gṛbhaya.
 Duṣ and guh lengthen the vowel instead.
 Mṛj sometimes has vṛddhi, as in other forms: thus, mārjaya (beside marjaya).
-On the other hand, guṇa appears irregularly (240 b) in srevaya (beside çrīvaya), heḍaya, mekṣaya.
+On the other hand, guṇa appears irregularly (240 b) in srevaya (beside śrīvaya), heḍaya, mekṣaya.
 Similar irregularities in the later language are giraya, tulaya (also tolaya), churaya (also choraya), muṣaya, sphuraya.
 No forms without strengthening have a causative value made in the older language.

 c\.
-A final vowel has the vṛddhi-strengthening: thus, cāyaya, çāyaya, cyāvaya, bhāvaya, dhāraya, sāraya.
+A final vowel has the vṛddhi-strengthening: thus, cāyaya, śāyaya, cyāvaya, bhāvaya, dhāraya, sāraya.

 d\.
 But no root in i or ī has vṛddhi in the Veda (unless pāyaya \[k, below\] comes from pī rather than pā) — as, indeed, regular causatives from such roots are hardly quotable: only RV. has kṣayaya (beside kṣepaya) from √kṣi *possess*; for a few alternatively permitted forms, see below, 1.
-In B. and S., however, occur çāyaya and sāyaya (√si or sā); and later -āyaya, cāyaya, smāyaya, ḍāyaya, nāyaya.
+In B. and S., however, occur śāyaya and sāyaya (√si or sā); and later -āyaya, cāyaya, smāyaya, ḍāyaya, nāyaya.

 e\.
-A few roots have a form also with guṇa-strengthening: thus, cyu, dru, plu, yu *separate*, çru, pū, stu, sru; jṛ *waste away*, dṛ *pierce*, sṛ, smṛ, hṛ; vṛ *choose* makes varaya later (it is not found in V.: epic also vāraya).
+A few roots have a form also with guṇa-strengthening: thus, cyu, dru, plu, yu *separate*, śru, pū, stu, sru; jṛ *waste away*, dṛ *pierce*, sṛ, smṛ, hṛ; vṛ *choose* makes varaya later (it is not found in V.: epic also vāraya).

 f\.
-A medial or initial a in a light syllable is sometimes lengthened, and sometimes remains unchanged: thus, bhājaya, svāpaya, ādaya; janaya, çrathaya, anaya (but mandaya, valgaya, bhakṣaya).
+A medial or initial a in a light syllable is sometimes lengthened, and sometimes remains unchanged: thus, bhājaya, svāpaya, ādaya; janaya, śrathaya, anaya (but mandaya, valgaya, bhakṣaya).

 g\.
-The roots in the older language which keep their short a are jan, pan, svan, dhan, ran, stan, gam (gāmaya once in RV.), tam, dam, raj (usually rañjaya), prath, çrath, çnath, vyath, svad, chad *please* (also chandaya), nad, dhvas (also dhvaṅsaya), rah, mah (also maṅhaya), nabh (also nambhaya), tvar, svar, hval.
-In the later language, further, kvaṇ, jvar, trap, day, paṇ, rac, ran *ring*, vadh, val, vaç, çlath, skhal, sthag.
-Both forms are made (either in the earlier or in the later language, or in both taken together) by ad, kal, kram, kṣam, khan, ghaṭ, cam, cal, jval, tvar, dal, dhvan, nad, nam, pat, bhram, math, mad, yam, ram, lag, lal, vam, vyadh, çam *be quiet*, çram, çvas, svap.
+The roots in the older language which keep their short a are jan, pan, svan, dhan, ran, stan, gam (gāmaya once in RV.), tam, dam, raj (usually rañjaya), prath, śrath, śnath, vyath, svad, chad *please* (also chandaya), nad, dhvas (also dhvaṅsaya), rah, mah (also maṅhaya), nabh (also nambhaya), tvar, svar, hval.
+In the later language, further, kvaṇ, jvar, trap, day, paṇ, rac, ran *ring*, vadh, val, vaś, ślath, skhal, sthag.
+Both forms are made (either in the earlier or in the later language, or in both taken together) by ad, kal, kram, kṣam, khan, ghaṭ, cam, cal, jval, tvar, dal, dhvan, nad, nam, pat, bhram, math, mad, yam, ram, lag, lal, vam, vyadh, śam *be quiet*, śram, śvas, svap.
 The roots which lengthen the vowel are decidedly the more numerous.

 h\.
-If a nasal is taken in any of the strong forms of a root, it usually appears in the causative stem: e. g. dambhaya, daṅçaya, indhaya, `limpaya, rundhaya, çundhaya, kṛntaya, dṛṅhaya`.
-From a number of roots, stems both with and without the nasal are made: thus (besides those mentioned above, g), `kuñcaya` and `kocaya, granthaya` and `grathaya, bṛṅhaya` and `barhaya`, `bhraṅçaya` and `bhrāçaya, çundhaya` and `çodhaya, sañjaya` and `sajjaya, siñcaya` and `secaya`.
+If a nasal is taken in any of the strong forms of a root, it usually appears in the causative stem: e. g. dambhaya, daṅśaya, indhaya, `limpaya, rundhaya, śundhaya, kṛntaya, dṛṅhaya`.
+From a number of roots, stems both with and without the nasal are made: thus (besides those mentioned above, g), `kuñcaya` and `kocaya, granthaya` and `grathaya, bṛṅhaya` and `barhaya`, `bhraṅśaya` and `bhrāśaya, śundhaya` and `śodhaya, sañjaya` and `sajjaya, siñcaya` and `secaya`.
 In a few of these is seen the influence of present-stems.

 i\.
 Most roots in final `ā`, and the root `ṛ`, add `p` before the